 How much experience do I need?

-For our introduction to fieldwork modules you do not need any experience.
-Our advanced fieldwork/internship program requires that you have excavated with us or at another site for a minimum of 4 weeks.
+For student courses you do not need any experience.
+The internship program requires that you have a minimum of 4 weeks field/lab experience.

 What does the cost include?

-Our tuition costs include homestay accommodation for the time you are on the program.
-Tuition also includes all teaching, course materials and fieldtrips.
+Our course costs include tuition, course credits, homestay accommodation for the time you are on the program, all meals and field trips.

 Do I need a visa for Ireland?